 Native American histories and rights

-Based within our Interdisciplinary Studies Centre (ISC), this course allows you to explore the many ways of understanding the American experience.
+Based within our School of Philosophical, Historical and Interdisciplinary Studies , this course allows you to explore the many ways of understanding the American experience.
 You draw on multiple perspectives in order to reach a deeper understanding of the world we inhabit, opening up exciting possibilities to discover the American continent.
 The cities, vast open plains, mountains and deserts shape diverse and intriguing ways of life.
-We are 8th in the UK for American Studies in the Complete University Guide 2023.

 By encouraging you to think and operate across traditional boundaries, our American studies course has produced confident, assertive and intelligent graduates who have become successful in many professional fields.